MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-disable-key-based-authentication.md

 #Customer Intent: As a security user, I want to disable key-based auth in an Azure Cosmos DB for Table account, so that my developers or applications can no longer access the account in an insecure manner.
 ---

-# Disable key-based authentication with Azure Cosmos DB for Table
+# Disable key-based authentication with Azure Cosmos DB for Table (preview)

 [!INCLUDE[Table](../../includes/appliesto-table.md)]